Rosetta Translate ¶

 The Sample File Row is made up of the following components:

-Uploaded files have a slightly different view as outlined below.
-An uploaded file does not have any Diagnostic Summary, and, consequently, any Detailed Diagnostic Summary.
-This comes from the fact there are no expectations to compare the results against for these file types, unlike for Sample File Rows.
+Uploaded files have a slightly different view.
+An uploaded file has Diagnostic Summary which only displays actual counts for Mapping and Validation.
+There are no expectations to compare the results against for these file types, unlike for Sample File Rows.
 The user can still interact with these rows to run and rerun in the same way as Sample File Rows.

 The Uploaded File Row contains the following components:

-- File location icon: Files which have been stored on the server display the cloud icon
+• File location icon: Files which have been saved in the Workspace display the cloud icon

 Provided that all the required code in the user Workspace is ready to be run, the user can process one or multiple files through Ingestion by doing one of the following: